By Jack Rothweiler, Former FADS President

-Over the years, I’ve been asked by many people why I’ve stayed in the dance business for such a long time.
+Over the years, I’ve been asked by many people why I stayed in the dance business for such a long time.
 When anyone’s asked this question, it’s usually because they were under the impression that people are only Dance Teachers part-time, or that they’re just waiting for a better job to come along.
-After a conversation about how much I love this business and what it has done for me, they look at me inquisitively and say “Oh, wow…I wish I would have known that when I started looking for a job,” and “Do you know of anyone hiring people like myself?”
-Without getting into the details of responses to their specific questions, I’d like to give you my rendition of how these conversations typically go – on airplanes and in airports, at conferences or in waiting rooms – with the example below of a conversation I had with a young man during a recent flight to a FADS National Dance Competition.
-I use it because it perfectly sums up how I’ve felt from the beginning of my career with Fred Astaire Dance Studios, to now.
+After a conversation about how much I love this business and what it has done for me, they would look at me inquisitively and say “Oh, wow…I wish I would have known that when I started looking for a job,” and “Do you know of anyone hiring people like myself?”
+Without getting into the details of responses to their specific questions, I’d like to give you my rendition of how these conversations typically went – on airplanes and in airports, at conferences or in waiting rooms – with the example below of a conversation I had with a young man during a flight to a FADS National Dance Competition a few years back.
+I use it because it perfectly sums up how I felt from the beginning of my career with Fred Astaire Dance Studios, until my retirement this year.

 JR: I notice you’re intently working on your spreadsheets, are you an Accountant?

 A: I am a Data Analyst for a major company, and we’re in the process of analyzing a new product by trying it out in a few locations before we launch it.